curl/everything-curl/http/auth.md

 methods that the proxy supports.

-It might be worth to note that most websites of today do not require HTTP authentication for login etc, but they instead ask users to login on web pages and then the browser issues a POST with the user and password etc, and then subsequently maintain cookies for the session.
+It might be worth to note that most websites of today do not require HTTP authentication for login etc, but they instead ask users to login on webpages and then the browser issues a POST with the user and password etc, and then subsequently maintain cookies for the session.